20 May Australian Financial Review: 4D Medical gets nod from FDA, pushes ahead with float plans

 Current lung-imaging techniques give an overall picture of the amount of air a lung is taking in, but 4D Medical's technology highlights if there are parts of the lungs which are receiving less air, helping in the early diagnoses of diseases such as asthma, chronic obstructive pulmonary disease (COPD) or lung cancer.
 More effective treatment can then be offered to the patient.

-Mr Fouras is hoping for TGA approval this year for its imaging technology, which has a three-hour turnaround from testing to diagnosis.
+Mr Fouras is hoping for TGA inclusion this year for its imaging technology, which has a three-hour turnaround from testing to diagnosis.
 Doctors send a lung X-ray to the company, which then runs through its software and applies algorithms to identify lung damage or reduced airflow.
 The hospital pays for each scan sent.

 4D Medical, formerly known as 4Dx, in December raised $15 million through EL&C Baillieu.
 It later named Bell Potter and Evans & Partners as joint lead managers on the IPO after a scandal hit Baillieu.